-Once you’ve signed up you’ll be able to post your projects and look for prospective employees.
+Once you’ve signed up you’ll be able to post your projects and look for prospective Service Sellers.

 Posting a Project

-You receive 5 free project posts a month.
+You receive a minimum of 5 Free, non cumulative, project posts a month, depending on your profile level.
 Once you’ve used these up you can purchase more.
 You will be given the option of which package you want to use when you post a project.

 Each project requires the following information: